Rakesh8050/Insilico-vaccine-for-Group-A-Streptococcus-GAS-Infection-/README.md

-🧬 Multi-Epitope Vaccine Design Against Group A Streptococcus (GAS) The research paper is live at https://rakesh-kumar-a.github.io/Insilico-design-of-GAS-Vaccine/
+# Heading 1 🧬 Multi-Epitope Vaccine Design Against Group A Streptococcus (GAS)

+The research paper is live at https://rakesh-kumar-a.github.io/Insilico-design-of-GAS-Vaccine/

 This repository presents a comprehensive in silico pipeline for the design, structural validation, and immunological characterization of a multi-epitope vaccine candidate targeting Group A Streptococcus (GAS).